Learn how to use coconut oil for skin care, cooking, and more. Read on and see what coconut oil has to offer in health benefits and uses.

-Coconut oil is the hottest new health product, offering a wide variety of benefits.
+Coconut oil is one of the hottest new health products, offering a wide variety of benefits.
 Coconut oil uses range from cooking to skincare, so read on to take advantage of what this oil has to offer.

 Health Benefits of Coconut Oil